anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 {{I-D.ietf-lamps-lightweight-cmp-profile}} because
 the subset of CMP defined there is sufficient for the functionality needed here.

-When using CMP, the following requirements SHALL be fulfilled:
+When using CMP, the following specific implementation requirements apply (cf. {{enrollfigure}}).

+* CA Certs Request
+  * Requesting CA certificates over CMP is OPTIONAL.<br>
+  If supported, it SHALL be implemented as specified in Section 4.3.1 of {{I-D.ietf-lamps-lightweight-cmp-profile}}.

+* Attribute Request
+  * Requesting certificate request attributes over CMP is OPTIONAL.<br>
+  If supported, it SHALL be implemented as specified in Section 4.3.3 of {{I-D.ietf-lamps-lightweight-cmp-profile}}.<br>
+  Note that alternatively the registrar MAY modify the contents of requested certificate contents as specified in Section 5.2.3.2 of {{I-D.ietf-lamps-lightweight-cmp-profile}}.

+* Certificate Request
-* For proof-of-possession, the approach defined in Section 4.1.1 (based on CRMF) or Section 4.1.4 (based on PKCS#10) of the Lightweight CMP Profile
+  * Proof-of-possession SHALL be provided as defined in Section 4.1.1 (based on CRMF) or Section 4.1.4 (based on PKCS#10) of the Lightweight CMP Profile
-  {{I-D.ietf-lamps-lightweight-cmp-profile}} SHALL be applied.
+  {{I-D.ietf-lamps-lightweight-cmp-profile}}.<br>
+  The `caPubs` field of certificate response messages SHOULD not be used.

-* proof-of-identity SHALL be provided by using signature-based protection of the certification request message as outlined in Section 3.2. of {{I-D.ietf-lamps-lightweight-cmp-profile}} using the IDevID secret.
+  * Proof-of-identity SHALL be provided by using signature-based protection of the certification request message as outlined in Section 3.2. of {{I-D.ietf-lamps-lightweight-cmp-profile}} using the IDevID secret.

+* Certificate Confirm
+  * Explicit confirmation of new certificates to the RA MAY be used as specified in Section 4.1.1 of the Lightweight CMP Profile {{I-D.ietf-lamps-lightweight-cmp-profile}}.<br>
+  Note that independently of certificate confirmation within CMP, enrollment status telemetry with the registrar will be performed as described in Section 5.9.4 of BRSKI {{RFC8995}}.

-* When the Cert Response from the RA/CA is not available and if polling is supported, the registrar SHALL a Cert Waiting Response as specified in Sections 4.4 and 5.1.2 of {{I-D.ietf-lamps-lightweight-cmp-profile}}.
+* If delayed delivery of responses (for instance, to support asynchronous enrollment) within CMP is needed, it SHALL be performed as specified in Sections 4.4 and 5.1.2 of {{I-D.ietf-lamps-lightweight-cmp-profile}}.

-* As far as requesting CA certificates or certificate request attributes is supported, they SHALL be implemented as specified in
-  Sections 4.3.1 and 4.3.3 of {{I-D.ietf-lamps-lightweight-cmp-profile}}.

-TBD RFC Editor: please delete /* ToDo:
-The following aspects need to be further specified:
-* Whether to use /getcacerts or the caPubs and extraCerts fields to return trust anchor and CA Certificates
-* Whether to use /getcertreqtemplate or modify the CRMF and use raVerified
-* Whether to specify the usage of /p10 */

 # IANA Considerations